CtrlK

 Conciseness

-Extremely verbose - repeats nearly identical code examples across 4 languages for every feature (Quick Start, Streaming, Custom Tools, MCP, Custom Agents, System Message, External CLI).
-This massively inflates token count.
+Extremely verbose - repeats nearly identical code patterns across 4 languages for every feature (Quick Start, Streaming, Custom Tools, MCP, Custom Agents, System Message, External CLI).
+The same conceptual pattern is shown 4 times with minor syntax differences, massively inflating token count.
 The 'How Tools Work' section explains concepts Claude already knows.
-Much of this could be condensed by showing one language with notes on cross-language differences.
+Much of this content should be split into per-language reference files.

 1 / 3